ok-nick/opensource.contentauth.org/docs/manifest/reading/ingredients-reading.md

 ## Overview

 Existing manifests may contain any of these three kinds of ingredients:
-- V1, with label `c2pa.ingredient` (deprecated).
+- V1, with labels starting with `c2pa.ingredient` (deprecated).
+See [Reading legacy manifest data](legacy.md#legacy-ingredients).
-- V2, with label `c2pa.ingredient.v2` (deprecated).
+- V2, with labels starting with `c2pa.ingredient.v2` (deprecated).
+See [Reading legacy manifest data](legacy.md#legacy-ingredients).
-- V3, with label `c2pa.ingredient.v3`, which addresses the issue of validating ingredients after redaction.
+- V3, with labels starting with `c2pa.ingredient.v3`, which addresses the issue of validating ingredients after redaction.

 :::note
 The C2PA Technical Specification describes _ingredient assertions_ but the CAI SDK treats ingredients separately as their own objects in the JSON manifest rather than as a type of assertion.